liloussvmv/Playground_BE/README.md

-1- Create a virtual environment for the project
+1- Create a virtual environment for the project (Inside the project folder)

     python3 -m venv myenv
     cd myenv/script/